jejacks0n/teaspoon/README.md

 Teabag is a Javascript test runner built on top of Rails.
 It can run tests in the browser, or headlessly using PhantomJS or with Selenium WebDriver.

 It's objective is to be the simplest, while also being the most complete Javascript testing solution for Rails.
-It takes full advantage of the asset pipeline and ships with support for Jasmine, Mocha and QUnit.
+It takes full advantage of the asset pipeline and ships with support for Jasmine, Mocha, QUnit, and (experiementally) Angular.

 Ok, another Javascript test runner, right?
 Really?
-Yeah, that's tough, but we're pretty confident Teabag is one of the nicest you'll find at the moment.
-And if you disagree, you can swing by our offices in Denver and we'll buy you a beer if you're so inclined -- and probably fix whatever it is that you didn't like.
+Yeah, that's tough, but we're pretty confident Teabag is one of the nicest and most full featured you'll find at the moment.
+And if you disagree, let us know and we'll probably fix whatever it is that you didn't like.

 Feedback, ideas and pull requests are always welcome, or you can hit us up on Twitter [@modeset_](https://twitter.com/modeset_).